Gard (company)

-Gard is a global operator within marine insurance and is the largest Protection & Indemnity insurer among the thirteen members of the International Group of P&I Clubs.
-The company ranks second in the marine insurance industry behind Allianz.
-Its clients include shipowners and operators, shipyards, and companies involved in the upstream oil and gas markets, as well as windfarm operators.
+Gard is a mutual company and operates around the world within marine insurance.
+It is the largest Protection & Indemnity insurer of the 12 P&I Clubs that are members of the International Group of P&I Clubs.

+Gard's customers are shipowners and operators, shipyards, and companies involved in the upstream oil and gas markets, and offshore windfarm operators.

-The group employs more than 550+ people in 13 offices in Arendal, Athens, Bergen, Bermuda, Helsinki, Hong Kong, Imabari, London, New York, Oslo, Singapore, Rio de Janeiro, and Tokyo.
+The group employs more than 700 people in 15 offices in Arendal, Athens, Bergen, Bermuda, Aarhus, Copenhagen, Helsinki, Hong Kong, Imabari, London, New York, Oslo, Singapore, Rio de Janeiro, and Tokyo.

+Gard also has a wholly owned subsidiary in Gard Marine & Energy Limited.

 History

 Assuranceforeningen Gard, the P&I Club, was founded in Arendal, Norway in 1907.
-The establishment of this new marine mutual reflected the historical importance of Arendal as a shipping centre at that time, but it was also driven by the reluctance of owners of sailing ships to subsidise the liabilities arising from owners operating steam ships.
+Historically, Arendal was an important shipping centre at that time, but the establishment of Gard was also driven by the reluctance of owners of sailing ships to subsidise the liabilities arising from owners operating steam ships.
 Although Gard's P&I business started in 1907, its marine insurance activities can be traced back to as far as 1867 with the establishment of Æolus, which later became part of the Storebrand group.

 Over time, the importance of Arendal as a major Norwegian shipping-hub waned.
 The Second World War also took a heavy toll on owners insured with Gard.
 As a result, by 1945, the Gard's membership had shrunk considerably.

-In the post-war period, Gard slowly regained its position as a major P&I Club.
-Two factors played an important part in this development, the growth of the Norwegian national fleet between 1950 and 1970, and the increasingly international nature of Gard's P&I membership.
+Two factors played an important part in Gard's development in the post-war period, the growth of the Norwegian national fleet between 1950 and 1970, and the increasingly international nature of Gard's P&I membership.
 While Gard today retains its Norwegian identity, it has become a global P&I club, where less than 14% of the current entered tonnage is domiciled in Norway.

 Gard purchased the If's marine and energy book in October 2003.

+In 2025 Gard completed the purchase of Codan's marine and energy portfolio, and established 2 offices in Denmark.